Library and Research Enquiries

 What resources do we offer?

-The Museum’s Research Library contains a range of resources relating to:
+Our Research Library contains a range of resources relating to:

 (1) Textiles and art, especially in relation to linen.

-(2) Irish history, particularly the history of Ulster, Lisburn and the Lagan Valley
+(2) Irish history, particularly the history of Ulster, Lisburn, and the Lagan Valley

 These resources include:

-- Some 2000 books and approximately 20 journal runs;
+- Some 2,000 books and approximately 20 journal runs

-- Microfilm copies of the 1901 census schedules for Lisburn and the surrounding district;
+- Microfilm copies of the 1901 census schedules for Lisburn and the surrounding district

 Accessing LIRA Special Collection